Fitness & Strength Calculators

 More calculators coming

-Next on the roadmap: a macro calculator, training volume tracker, and program-specific intensity calculators for popular templates like 5/3/1 and Starting Strength.
+Next on the roadmap: body fat percentage estimator, calorie deficit calculator, TDEE calculator, and program-specific intensity calculators for popular templates like 5/3/1 and Starting Strength.